Lusan-sapkota/smart-term/README.md

 ## Contributing

 Found a bug?
 Want a feature?
 Open an issue or PR.
-I'm friendly.
+I promise I'm friendly (and I actually read them).

 ## License